Charles Bridge: Saint Ivo

 Saint Ivo Helory was a thirteenth-century parish priest from Brittany who was canonized in 1347.
 He trained as a lawyer and rapidly made his name as an advocate for orphans, widows and the poor.
 Two of his cases remain famous: that of the Widow of Tours, whom he defended against a pair of cunning extortionists; and that of a mother and son who became reconciled after he ordered a mass to be said for them.

-Whatever the truth of that story, the statue and its sculptor were evidently much admired: the university reportedly paid 1200 guilders for his work, the equivalent of around four years’ wages.
+Whatever the truth of that story, the statue and its sculptor were evidently much admired: the university reportedly paid 1200 guilders for his work, the equivalent of at least two years’ wages.
 Like many of its fellows, the original group was removed to the Lapidarium of the National Museum.
 Its replacement is a faithful copy executed by František Hergesel Jr. in 1908.